gerbssusd/20251121/slides.md

 # Context — Appeal to Fear

-Statements framing lawmakers' guidance to refuse illegal orders as a national threat.
+Statements framing lawmakers' guidance to refuse illegal orders as “dangerous to our Country” and “seditious behavior.”

 <!-- Slide 6 -->